Nahashon-Luyemba/Nahashon-Luyemba/README.md

 - 🌱 I’m currently learning Modern AI .
   Also Got proficiency in C language and HTML
 - 💞️ I’m looking to collaborate on various projects for a fruitful coding journey
-- 📫 How to reach me :luyemban@gmail.com
+- 📫 How to reach me : LinkedIn ;https://www.linkedin.com/in/nahashon-luyemba-11a9a9363?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app

+Email:luyemban@gmail.com
-- 😄 Pronouns: He
+- Pronouns: He
 - ⚡ Fun fact: “I tell my code ‘I love you’ sometimes, hoping it will finally run without errors.”😆
 -             :“The Apollo 11 guidance computer had less processing power than a modern toaster… yet it landed humans on the moon.” 🚀